Communist Party of Austria: Revival and reentrance to Styrian Landtag

 KPÖ sticker advocating for "living spaces instead of investor dreams", seen in Salzburg in 2023.

 In the 2023 Salzburg state election, the KPÖ won 11.7% of the vote (an increase of 11.3% from the previous election in 2018) and four seats.
 This was the first time the party won seats to the Salzburg Landtag since 1945.
 In the 2024 European Parliament election, the KPÖ more than tripled its result of 2019, gaining 104,245 votes (3,0%).
 Despite some polls showing the KPÖ above the electoral threshold for a short period in 2023, the party ended up winning 2.4% of the vote in the 2024 Austrian legislative election, and failed to win any seats.
 This was still a notable improvement from the previous election and the party's best result since 1962.
+In the 2026 Graz local election held on 29 June, the KPÖ made further gains and won in a landslide with almost 36% of the vote.

 Organization

 Press

 The party published a newspaper called Volksstimme (People's Voice) between 1945 and 1991 and again since a few years.
 It also published a theoretical monthly journal called Weg und Ziel (Path and Destination) until 2000.
 Another publication which was published by the party was a Czech language newspaper based in Vienna, Průkopník svobody ('Pioneer of Freedom').
 It appeared weekly between 1918 and 1926, and bi-weekly 1926–1929.